The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Main results

 for some positive finite constants $\psi_1$ and $\psi_2$. \item[(b)] We assume that the $\ell_2$ norm of the signal $\bbeta$ converges, as $d\to\infty$.
 For the sake of normalization and without loss of generality, we assume $\lim_{d\to\infty} \twonorm{\bbeta} = 1$. \end{itemize} \end{assumption}

+Recall that in the data model~\eqref{eq:linearModel}, $\bx_i\sim_{iid}\normal(0,\mtx{I}_d)$ and so its distribution is rotation-invariant.
+Likewise, in the random features model \eqref{eq:RF}, the rows $\bw_\ell$ are chosen uniformly at random from the unit sphere, and so has a rotation-invariant distribution.
+In our adversarial setting, we also focus on norm-bounded perturbations which is again a rotation-invariant constraint.
+Using these properties, it is easy to see that the adversarial risk will be invariant if we rotate the model $\bbeta$ in~\eqref{eq:linearModel} and hence only depends on $\twonorm{\bbeta}$.
+This justifies Assumption~\ref{assumption1}(b) made above.

-To study robust generalization of estimated models, we consider an adversarial framework with nom bounded perturbations.
+To study robust generalization of the estimated models, we consider an adversarial framework with \rev{norm bounded} perturbations.
 This can be formulated as a game between the learner and the adversary.
-Given access to a training dataset consisting of $n$ i.i.d pairs $(\bx_i,y_i)$ generated from~\eqref{eq:linearModel}, the learner chooses a model $\bth$ from the class of random features model $\cF_{{\rm RF}}(\bW)$~\eqref{eq:RF}.
+Given access to a training dataset consisting of $n$ i.i.d. pairs $(\bx_i,y_i)$ generated from~\eqref{eq:linearModel}, the learner chooses a model $\bth$ from the class of random features model $\cF_{{\rm RF}}(\bW)$~\eqref{eq:RF}.
 Adversarial perturbations occur at the test time.
-After observing the learner's model, for every test point $\bx$, the adversary perturbs it to $\bx+\bdelta$ where $\delta$ is chosen from the Euclidean $\eps$ ball.
+After observing the learner's model, for every test point $\bx$, the adversary perturbs it to $\bx+\bdelta$ where $\bdelta$ is chosen from the Euclidean ball of radius $\eps$.
 Note that the choice of $\bdelta$ can in general depend on $\bx$ and the learner's model.
-The robust generalization of the leaner's model is quantified via measure called \emph{adversarial risk}, which is the the expected prediction loss of the model on an adversarially corrupted test data point according to the described attack model.
+The robust generalization of the learner's model is quantified via a measure called \emph{adversarial risk}, which \rev{is the expected} prediction loss of the model on an adversarially corrupted test data point according to the described attack model.

 \begin{definition}(\emph{Adversarial risk.}) For a predictive model $f$ and a loss of choice $\ell:\reals\times\reals\to \reals_{\ge 0}$, the adversarial risk of model $f$ is defined as:

 where the expectation is with respect to randomness of $(\bx,y)$.